WebberZone/top-10/readme.txt

 * Bug fixes:
 	* The plugin will no longer generate any notices if post author is missing
 	* Fixed T_FUNCTION error in admin area on blogs running on PHP versions before 5.3
+	* Fixed bug where any special characters in the post title would break the output

 = 2.4.1 =